Under the Spotlight: Towards the Within Q&A

 Is Towards the Within solely about travelling India?
 No. Although the book is set against the backdrop of India, it is mainly character driven.
 Sam's journey is one of self development, discovering true friendships and being alerted to his darkest foes.
 He finds himself in impossible situations which he has no option but to overcome and from this he draws strength and confidence as he moves through the story.
 He finds the ability to combat fear through positive thinking and when he is at his most vulnerable, an answer arrives in an unexpected form.

 What inspired you to write the novel?
 India itself.
 It's one of my favourite countries.
 I've visited several times and it always beckons my return.
-There is something different to see and do each time I’m there and I've made some amazing lifelong friends along the way.
+There is something different to see and do each time I’m there.
 When I come back I'm always asked about my journey with great enthusiasm and it felt a natural progression to write about my first trip, the one I hold dearest to my heart.

 Is there any of you in Sam?